-Rev. Nelson Jerome Pierce, Jr. is the senior pastor of Beloved Community Church, and is the Organizing Manager at Democracy for America where he works to advance political leaders who will bring about a more just and equitable world.
+Rev. Nelson Jerome Pierce, Jr. is the senior pastor of Beloved Community Church, and is the Chief Power Building Strategist at The Wright Institute for Transformative Change where he helps movement leaders build power to bring about a more just and equitable world.
 Rev. Pierce is a graduate of Eden Theological Seminary where he earned his Masters of Divinity.

 Rev. Pierce was born in Detroit, Michigan, the son of the late Revs.
 Nelson and Dorothy Pierce.
 Raised in Cincinnati, Ohio, he was called by God and licensed to preach by Southern Baptist Church at the tender age of 13.
 Rev. Pierce received a Bachelor of Arts degree in English Literature from Washington University in St. Louis.
 While in St. Louis Rev. Pierce was ordained to the gospel ministry at the Washington Tabernacle Missionary Baptist Church under the pastorate of the Rev. Dr. Jesse T. Williams Jr. During his 14 years in St. Louis Rev. Pierce also served as the minister of Special Projects for Central Baptist Church and the pastor of Unity Fellowship Church in Alton IL.